Summer Staff Positions

 Health Care Positions are open for either a licensed RN, LPN or a lay person with a minimum of first aid / CPR certification and some experience in a health care role.
 (Student nurses or recent graduates are welcome to apply.)
 Duties vary according to level of experience and license.
 Work may include: health screenings, providing 1st aid at all-Village events, caring for ill staff or participants, escorting people to the local physician’s office, stocking 1st aid kits, administering routine medications.
 Applicants must be 21 or older, with a valid U.S. or Canadian driver’s license.
 Current 1staid and CPR certification is also required.

 Facility & Program Support: Prepare, clean and set-up general program areas, including daily cleaning in bathhouses.
 Help set-up for evening programs and special events (moving props, decorating, stage or sports events set up).
 Prefer if candidate is a licensed driver (U.S. or Canadian).
-Must be self-motivated, able to work effectively with minimal supervision, tolerant of summer heat, and organized!
+Must be self-motivated, able to work effectively with minimal supervision, tolerant of summer heat (and bugs), and organized!
 (Applicants who are high school graduates and at least 19 years old will be considered).
 For details, please review the job description.

 Full Time Summer Internship Options: GYV internships are full time residential roles.
 Submitting a staff application is required.
 Only those people who are able to attend our staff training, and commit for the full program dates will be considered.
 (Housing, meals and a stipend is provided.)
 Substantive roles with professional development opportunities well suited for internships are available in: